dafny-lang/dafny/docs/_includes/Programs.md

 a `.EXE`; otherwise, it will emit a `.DLL`.

- (If there is more than one Main(), Dafny will try to emit an .EXE, but
-# 4. compiler to complain.
-One could imagine improving
- this functionality so that Dafny will produce a polite error message in this case.)
+ (If there is more than one Main(), Dafny will try to emit an .EXE, but the compiler may complain.
+One could imagine improving this functionality so that Dafny will produce a polite error message in this case.)